slim-template/html2slim/README.md

 ## HTML2Slim

-Script for converting HTML and ERB files to slim (slim-lang.org).
+Script for converting HTML and ERB files to [slim](http://slim-lang.com/).

-It's not perfect, but certainly it helps a lot!

-It's based on Hpricot.
-Yeah, I'm old school.

 ## Usage